What is back pain?

 The pain may be aggravated with movement or may radiate into the upper or lower extremities.
 Patients may also have limited range of motion and/or tenderness upon touch.
 Certain red flags indicate a more serious condition that may require emergency evaluation or surgery, including weakness, numbness or tingling, fever, weight loss, or problems with bowel or bladder control.

-- Physical therapy and exercise helps strengthen the back to avoid future injury and speed the recovery process.
+- Physical therapy and exercise help strengthen the back to avoid future injury and speed the recovery process.

 - Lifestyle adjustments to avoid aggravating movements and reducing body weight.